How to leave your California residency?

 Preliminary steps

-• Severing Ties: It's like breaking up with California; you’ve got to cut off all connections.
+• Severing Ties: It's like breaking up with California; you’ve got to make a clean break.
 This entails selling your California home (if possible, or at least renting it out.
-Retaining a home can suggest an intention to return.)
-Changing your driver’s license to your new state, registering your car there, and ensuring your bank accounts reflect your new address.
+Retaining a home can suggest an intention to return.), buying or renting a new residence in your new state of residence, changing your driver’s license to your new state, registering your car there, notifying the IRS and your employer (if any) of your move, and ensuring your bank and other accounts reflect your new address.

 • Documentation: The devil is in the details.
 Document every step of your residency change, especially the exact date of your move.
 Ensure this information is consistent across all official documents, and keep them safe for at least five years, especially if California might whisper your name again in the future.